datajerk/gamenotes/pokept/README.md

 ## Final Thoughts

-Easier than [Emerald](../pokeemerald/README.md) and probably all other gen I-III versions.
+Easier than [Emerald](../pokeemerald/README.md) and probably all other gen I-III versions (seen vs. catch; in-game tools to track down the single wandering _mon_).
-The honey tree toil is terrible, if I ever did replay this in honor mode, I'd still cheat on that, same with the slow-mo hacks for the bike.
+The honey tree toil is terrible, if I ever did replay this in "honor" mode, I'd still cheat on that, same with the slow-mo hacks for the bike.
 The non-direct-quest gimmicks are not for me, however the WiFi social aspect certainly is.

+This entire experience felt like a grind, probably because of self-imposed time limit--writing the cheat code was more fun, it usually is.
+I am struggling to think of any aspect of this game that provided any positive emotions; it's the same pattern over and over from gen I to gen IV.

+I _think_ the graphics were better than [Emerald](../pokeemerald/README.md), but then on the tiny screen of the [Magicx Zero 40](https://shop.magicx.team/products/magicx-zero-40), it was hard to tell.
+It felt like a lot of asset reuse.

+B&W 2 looks like it maximized the capabilities of the DS, so I picked up a DSi XL to play that next, perhaps as an Xmas holiday project.

 I still think [Polished Crystal](https://github.com/Rangi42/polishedcrystal) and [Pokémon Unbound](https://www.pokecommunity.com/threads/pok%C3%A9mon-unbound-completed.382178/) are peak Pokémon.
 Both [Polished Crystal](https://github.com/Rangi42/polishedcrystal) and [Unbound](https://www.pokecommunity.com/threads/pok%C3%A9mon-unbound-completed.382178/) correct numerous issues that enhance game play and reduces toil.